BBC Sports Personality of the Year: 2010s

 The 2010 ceremony was held in Birmingham's LG Arena with approximately 12,000 guests.
 The ceremony in 2011 was held at Salford's dock10 Studios within MediaCityUK.
 The 2012 ceremony took place at ExCeL London, which had been one of the major venues for both the Olympics and Paralympics earlier that year.
 The 60th ceremony in 2013 was held at the First Direct Arena in Leeds.
 In 2014, the ceremony was held in Scotland for the first time in its history, at The SSE Hydro in Glasgow, which had served as a host venue during the Commonwealth Games earlier in the year.
 In 2015, the ceremony was held in Northern Ireland for the first time, at the SSE Arena in Belfast, on 20 December.
 The event returned to Birmingham and Liverpool in 2016 and 2017 respectively.
-The 2018 ceremony will take place in Birmingham, marking the city's fifth time hosting the event (3rd time at the same venue).
+The 2018 ceremony took place in Birmingham, marking the city's fifth time hosting the event (3rd time at the same venue).
 In 2018 the BBC Overseas Sports Personality of the Year award was renamed World Sport Star of the Year.
 Along with the change of name, votes could be cast from outside of the UK for the first time.
 In addition a new award was announced: Greatest Sporting Moment of the Year.
 For the main award, the nominees would not be announced until the show itself.
+The 2019 ceremony took place in The Event Complex in Aberdeen.

 2020s

 The 2020 ceremony took place on 20 December at the dock10 studios in Salford.
-Despite the national COVID-19 restrictions, the event was broadcast live on BBC One and hosted by Lineker, Balding, Logan and for the first time, Alex Scott.
+Despite the national COVID-19 restrictions, the event was broadcast live on BBC One and hosted by Lineker, Balding, Gabby Logan and for the first time, Alex Scott.
 Boxer Tyson Fury created controversy ahead of the awards by rejecting his nomination and instructing his legal team to force the BBC to exclude him from the shortlist.
 Despite his protestations, Fury remained on the shortlist for the trophy which was won for the second time by Lewis Hamilton.
 Also awarded that year was the Expert Panel Special Award, awarded to footballer Marcus Rashford for his campaign against child food poverty.

+In May 2024, it was announced that under the BBC's "competitive tender" policy, Whisper North had won the tender to produce the ceremony.